marco2501/LoLUpdater/README.md

 ================
 What does LoLUpdater do?
 (LoLTweaker and WindowsTweaker)

-Updates Adobe Air.dll (Takes care of the Air Client) to th latest stable version
+Updates Adobe Air.dll (Takes care of the PVP Client) to th latest stable version

 Updates NPSWF32.dll (Takes care of the flash animations in the launcher) to the latest stable version